Royal Variety Performance

 The Royal Variety Performance is a televised variety show held annually in the United Kingdom to raise money for the Royal Variety Charity (of which King Charles III is life-patron).
 It is attended by senior members of the British royal family.
 The evening's performance is presented as a live variety show, usually from a theatre in London and consists of family entertainment that includes comedy, music, dance, magic and other speciality acts.

-The Royal Variety Performance traditionally begins with the entrance of the members of the royal family followed by singing of the national anthem, God Save the King, which was also performed by the participating acts as a traditional end to Royal Variety Performances; with the exception of 2020 due to the coronavirus pandemic, as a result of which, As If We Never Said Goodbye opened that year's show instead, sung by that year's host, Jason Manford.
+The Royal Variety Performance traditionally begins with the entrance of the members of the royal family followed by the singing of the national anthem, "God Save the King", which was also performed by the participating acts as a traditional end to Royal Variety Performances; with the exception of 2020 due to the coronavirus pandemic, as a result of which, "As If We Never Said Goodbye" opened that year's show instead, sung by that year's host, Jason Manford.
+After each performance, the performer bows twice, one to the audience and then to the Royal Family.

 Background and founding

 The first performance, on 1 July 1912, was called the Royal Command Performance, and this name has persisted informally for the event.
 This was held in the Palace Theatre, Shaftesbury Avenue, London, in the presence of King George V and Queen Mary.
 After correspondence with theatre impresario Sir Edward Moss, the King said he would command a Royal Variety show in his Coronation year, 1911, provided the profits went to the Variety Artistes' Benevolent Fund, as the Royal Variety Charity was then known.
 It was planned to be in the Empire Theatre, Edinburgh, part of the vast Moss Empires group, but the building caught on fire a month before the show.
 After the death of Moss, Sir Alfred Butt was chosen as the impresario and it was staged in 1912.
-This was a lavish occasion, and his London Palace Theatre was lavishly decorated, complete with some 3 million rose petals.
+This was a lavish occasion, and his London Palace Theatre was lavishly decorated, complete with some three million rose petals.